help-me-mom/ng-mocks/cookbook.md

 ## PostCSS runner with a plugin

-In this recipe we set up `karma-typescript` to run the PostCSS `autoprefixer` plugin on all `.css` files.
+In this recipe we set up `karma-typescript` to run the PostCSS `autoprefixer` plugin on all `.css` files with the PostCSS runner [karma-typescript-postcss-transform](https://github.com/monounity/karma-typescript-postcss-transform).

 First, install the PostCSS transforms plugin and the `autoprefixer` package as dev dependencies: